-For each Valentine’s Day we were together, S. gave me a handmade, ultra-modern glass perfume bottle.
-These fit my idea of poetic, so he did not risk deviating with other items during the following years, and I built a decent collection of geometric art glass.
+For each Valentine’s Day that we were a couple, S. gave me a handmade, ultra-modern glass perfume bottle.
+These fit my idea of poetic, so he didn’t risk deviating with other items the following years, and I built a decent collection of geometric art glass.
 For him I rigged envelopes I spent hours designing, so that upon opening, a burst of tiny, varied, hand-cut hearts would spring out and rain on him.
-At this moment I take a long sigh, because years after we broke up, he died.
-Yet here he is again, remembered on Valentine’s Day 2020.
+He died years after we broke up, yet here he is again, remembered on Valentine’s Day 2020.

-One year many Valentine’s Days ago, I had a boyfriend who napped on our couch on a Valentine’s Day while I went to the New York premiere of Vagina Monologues by myself to watch famous actresses in red ball gowns tell stories of rape and genital mutilation.
+Another boyfriend napped on our couch on a Valentine’s Day while I went to the New York premiere of Vagina Monologues by myself to watch famous actresses in red ball gowns tell stories of rape and genital mutilation.
 I resented him for letting me go alone.
-Prior to that night, I wrote him poems year-round, coming up with titles like “Without Eyes,” attributing vision to the discovery of my love for him.
+Prior to that night, I had written him poems year-round, coming up with titles like “Without Eyes,” attributing vision to the discovery of my love for him.
 We’re still friends, but it’s weird the turns life takes, or, the way love turns.

-Then there was the Valentine’s Day on which T. and I decided to invite along to a fancy vegan restaurant my two girlfriends as a share-the-love gesture because one was unhappily single and the other had a husband out of town.
+Then there was the Valentine’s Day on which a third boyfriend and I went to a fancy vegan restaurant, inviting along my two girlfriends as a share-the-love gesture because one was unhappily single and the other had a husband out of town.
 The takeaway?
 Don’t do this.
 The girls were so long-faced and self-pitying that T. and I considered the romance of bagging up our food and eating in the car on our own.

-Speaking of the romantically disgruntled, there are those you can’t hug into any semblance of mammalian warmth for the simple reason that they won’t let you.
+Speaking of the romantically disgruntled, there are those you can’t hug into a semblance of mammalian warmth for the simple reason that they won’t let you.
 They believe nobody loves them, or that they can’t love anybody.
 They’ve given humanity the pink slip, but somehow, bitterness rather than acceptance accompanies their wholly self-imposed belief.
 Do these loner curmudgeons know they might be someone’s envy?